If there’s one thing we know here at our Redlands podiatry clinic, it’s feet – and we’ve picked up a lot of fascinating foot facts along the way!

 Just think – if a person walks the recommended 10 000 steps per day from their first birthday up to the age of 70 – that adds up to over 25 million steps in their lifetime!

-According to one website, the average person will walk over 128,000 km over the course of their life, the equivalent of three laps around the earth’s circumference.
+It’s estimated that the average person will walk over 128,000 km over the course of their life, which is the equivalent of three laps around the earth’s circumference.

 Our early years are a time of incredible growth and development for our feet.
 For example, our toes start to form in the third or fourth month of gestation; and our feet double in length between birth and when we reach our fourth birthday!